 So, how can you go about creating on a schedule?

-If you want to read more about the creative routines of famous artists and inventors, I recommend reading Daily Rituals by Mason Currey—full of fascinating stories.
-Disclaimer: some routines include taking drugs and other more original approaches—which can have their place in the creative process, but don’t just blindly apply what you read. 😉
+If you want to read more about the creative routines of famous artists and inventors, I recommend reading Daily Rituals by Mason Currey — full of fascinating stories.
+Disclaimer: some routines include taking mind-altering substances and other more original approaches — which can have their place in the creative process, but as usual don’t just blindly apply what you read.

 Pick your creative mode

-According to classical psychology research, there are several types of creativity you can leverage to brainstorm more effectively.
+According to psychology research, there are several types of creativity you can leverage to brainstorm ideas more effectively.

-- Combinational creativity: we are often seeking original ideas, when in reality most creative concepts are a combination of old ideas.
+- Combinational creativity.
+We are often seeking original ideas, when in reality most creative concepts are a combination of old ideas.
 First, collect as many old ideas as possible.
 This can be done by reading science fiction or just taking notes every time you hear a commonplace idea in a conversation.
 Then, let these old ideas incubate for a while.
 Yes, there’s no second step.
 Let your brain do the work.
 “Drop the problem completely and turn to whatever stimulates your imagination and emotions.
-Listen to music, go to the theatre or movies, read poetry or a detective story,” says James Webb Young in A Technique for Producing Ideas.
+Listen to music, go to the theatre or movies, read poetry or a detective story,” recommends James Webb Young.
 The combined idea will most probably come to you when your brain is relaxed, such as in the shower.

 In reality, we may very often be using a combination of these three types of creativity when brainstorming, and this is a good thing.
 By starting with transformational creativity, then moving onto exploratory and combinational creativity, you are not leaving any potential idea of the table, and can go from crazy to actionable creative ideas.